-USW = Unaccounted difference for surface water
+U{SW} = Unaccounted difference for surface water

-Rs = Opening river volume estimate
+R_s = Opening river volume estimate

-Rc = Closing river volume estimate
+R_c = Closing river volume estimate

-$R_0$ = Physical outflows from the river (for example, extractions)
+R_o = Physical outflows from the river (for example, extractions)

-Ri = Physical inflows to the river (for example, runoff, return flows, dam releases)
+R_i = Physical inflows to the river (for example, runoff, return flows, dam releases)

 Volumes for the unaccounted difference are presented as a surface water decrease for the purposes of this GPWAR.
 A negative unaccounted difference would indicate that extra inflow (surface water increase) was required to balance the accounts.
 A summary of the unaccounted difference relative to river inflow is presented in Table 29.
-For the reporting period, it is apparent (in dry years), significant loss processes are not being captured in the current accounting model.